 The type of paint should be latex, epoxy, or acrylic paint that will have staying power for the future.
-Acrylic latex paint is a great choice since it holds up well against heat and water which are two of the elements you need to keep in mind when painting around a fireplace or in a kitchen or bathroom area.
+Acrylic latex paint is a great choice since it holds up well against heat and water, which are two of the elements you need to keep in mind when painting around a fireplace or in a kitchen or bathroom area.

 When choosing a color scheme, keep in mind that brighter colors are better for a smaller room because the darker colors tend to absorb the light and can actually make a room look and feel smaller.
 If you have a large kitchen or bathroom, you can go with darker shades.

-If you are painting the granite around your fireplace, you can pretty much choose whatever color you want that goes with the rooms décor and draws the eye to the area as a focal point of the room.
+If you are painting the granite around your fireplace, you can pretty much choose whatever color you want that goes with the room décor and draws the eye to the area as a focal point of the room.

 Take Your Time

 You will definitely want to take your time when painting the granite in your home.
 The paint will need plenty of time to dry completely before you head into the next step of the process.
-Just know that you may not be able to use your fireplace during the process and your time and activities in the kitchen and bathroom will also be limited for a few days until the process is completed.
+Just know that you may not be able to use your fireplace during the process, and your time and activities in the kitchen and bathroom will also be limited for a few days until the process is completed.

 Seal It Up

-After the paint on the granite has completed dried, you can apply a sealer.
+After the paint on the granite has completely dried, you can apply a sealer.
 This is a very important step as this will lock in the paint and protect the beautiful work you have done to change the look and feel of your kitchen, bathroom, or fireplace area.
-Your counters will be gorgeous and you do not want anything to ruin their beauty which is the reason you need to use a great sealer.
+Your counters will be gorgeous, and you do not want anything to ruin their beauty which is the reason you need to use a great sealer.

-You can apply the sealer with a roller or paintbrush then let it dry completely, at least for 24 hours, before using the fireplace or putting items back on your countertops.
+You can apply the sealer with a roller or paintbrush, then let it dry completely, at least for 24 hours, before using the fireplace or putting items back on your countertops.
 The sealer will also help to protect your bathroom or kitchen countertops from mold and mildew and will leave the area sparkling and clean.

 Now that your project is complete, you can sit back, relax, and enjoy the amazing job you did in transforming your kitchen, bathroom, or fireplace area without the expense and hassle of a complete renovation.